diegodofe/McHack9-Chrome-Extension/README.md

 # McHack9-Chrome-Extension
-Conscious Consumer is a chrome extension that suggests local and sustainable shopping alternatives to customers.
+Conscious Consumer is a Chrome Extension that suggests local and sustainable shopping alternatives to customers.
 Built during McHacks9!
 The front-end was built with React.js and Bootstrap.
 The back-end was built with Python, Flask and CockroachDB.

 ## Examples
 ### Good Consumer Score